 During the festival, devotees gather and take out a procession carrying 32 chariots containing the idols of several gods and goddesses in Madhyapur thimi.
 People smear each other with Sindoor (orange vermillion powder) as in the Holi festival and sing and dance to the tune of traditional music during the procession.

-Bode witnesses a tongue-piercing ceremony.
-One resident spends the whole day with an iron spike piercing his tongue and roams the city by carrying multiple fiery torches on his shoulder.
+Each year, on the second day of the Nepalese New Year, Bode witnesses a tongue-piercing ceremony.
+One resident spends the whole day with an iron spike piercing his tongue and roams the city carrying multiple fiery torches called Mahadip on his shoulder.

-For that reason, he stands awake that night.
+For that reason, he stands awake the whole night.
 And consequently, he found something very suspicious about the princess.
 The two serpents steadily came out from her nostrils.
-Meanwhile, the prince sprightly cut them down into pieces with his swords soon as he saw them crawling.
+Meanwhile, the prince sprightly cut them down into pieces with his swords as soon as he saw them crawling.

 Besides this, people also celebrate the jatra of Mahalaxmi, Mahakali, Bramayani, and Maheshwari during the festival.